udippant/base-drafts/draft-ietf-quic-transport.md

 Too Big messages.

-* Any reduction in PMTU due to a report contained in an ICMP packet is provisional until QUIC's loss detection algorithm determines that the packet is actually lost.
+* Any reduction in PMTU due to a report contained in an ICMP packet is provisional until QWIK's loss detection algorithm determines that the packet is actually lost.